ankraft/ACME-oneM2M-CSE/docs/Installation.md

 The ACME CSE uses a database to store resources.
 This section describes the default database and how to set up a PostgreSQL database.

-### TinyDB
+### TinyDB and In-Memory

-The default database is a simple but fast file-based database using the [TinyDB](https://github.com/msiemens/tinydb) library. by default, it requires no additional setup.
+The default database is a simple but fast file-based database using the [TinyDB](https://github.com/msiemens/tinydb) library.
+By default, it requires no additional setup.

 The database files are stored by default in the directory *./data* (which can be changed by a [configuration setting](Configuration.md#databasetinydb---tinydb-database-settings)).

 TinyDB also provides a memory-based database that might be useful for testing and development purposes, or if you want to start with a clean database each time you start the CSE.

 ### PostgreSQL